fenago/linux-administration/md/Lab_2.md

 ```

 These are the two users on my system (besides the root user).
 The
 [/root] is the home directory for the root user.
-You probably have
-only one user in [/home]; you will learn later in the book how to
-add other users to your system.

 **WHO IS ROOT?**